lpilossoph/dsc-2-final-project-online-ds-ft-112618/README.md

 * Tukey test: show that the mean difference in quantity purchased is most significant when comparing no discount to a 5%, 15%, 20%, and 25% discount.
 The biggest increase in mean quantity purchased occurs at the 15% level, followed closely by the 25% and 5% level.
 #### There is a significant increase in quantity of products ordered between levels of discounts

+### Question 2:
+#### Do certain employees sell more products than others per transaction?
+Certain employees have a significant impact on the quantity of products purchased. 𝐻a: μ1 ≠ μ2 ≠ μ3 ... ≠ μk
+The specific employee has no impact on the quantity of products purchased. 𝐻o: μ1 = μ2 = μ3 ... = μk

+### RESULT: FAILURE TO REJECT THE NULL HYPOTHESIS
+Explanation:
+* Levene test: p-value > alpha, therefore the assumption of equal variance among discount groups is fulfilled.
+* ANOVA: F statistic value is 1.57 and the P value > alpha, showing that the null hypothesis cannot be rejected in favor of the alternative hypothesis, indicating there is no significant difference among employees sale numbers.
+* Tukey Test: confirms ANOVA results, as it fails to reject the null hypothesis with all comparisons
+#### There is no significant difference in quantity of products sold per order between the nine employees of Northwind Trading.

+### Question 3:
+#### Do certain countries purchase more products than others per order?
+𝐻a: Customers from specific countries purchase a significantly different amount of products per order than others. (μ1 ≠ μ2 ≠ μ3 ... ≠ μk)
+𝐻o: The customers from each country purchase the same average quantity of products per order. (μ1 = μ2 = μ3 ... = μk)

+### RESULT: REJECT THE NULL HYPOTHESIS
+Explanation:
+* Levene test: p-value < alpha, indicating that the samples do not fulfill the assumption of equal variance
+* Kruskal-Wallis H test: there is a statistically significant difference among the quantities of items purchased per transaction between different countries.
+#### There is a significant difference in quantity of products ordered depending on the country it is ordered from.

+### Question 4:
+#### Do clients purchase significantly more meat or vegetarian items?
+𝐻a: There is a difference between the average quantity of meat vs. vegetarian items purchased.
+(H1: μ1 ≠ μ2)
+𝐻o: There is no difference between the average quantity of meat vs. vegetarian items purchased.
+(H0: μ1 = μ2)¶

+### RESULT: FAILURE TO REJECT THE NULL HYPOTHESIS
+Explanation:
+* Levene test: p-value > alpha value, therefore the assumption of equal variance is fulfilled
+* Two Sample T-Test: p-value > alpha, therefore we CANNOT REJECT the null hypothesis and we can conclude:
+There is no significant difference in quantity of vegetarian products ordered vs. meat products ordered per order.¶

+## Conclusions:
+* Discounts do in fact have an effect on the quantity of items purchased per order.
+There is an approximately 20% increase in the number of items ordered when a 15% discount is applied to items, and an approximately 19% increase when a 5% discount is applied to items, relative to no discount.
+* Specific Employees have no effect on the quantity of items purchased per transaction.
+However, certain employees have overall sold more items and have brought in more money compared to others, but this may be attributed to hire-date.
+* Certain countries purchase significantly more quantity of items per transaction than others.
+Germany purchases approximately 25% more items per transaction than the UK.
+* There is no statistically significant difference between the number of vegetarian items purchased per transaction and the number of meat products purchased per transaction.

+## Future Work
+* Examine specific customer trends since our linear regression showed this to be a significant predictor of the quantity of items ordered per transaction.
+* Examine employee sales adjusting for hire-date to determine if there are any employees bringing in more money.
+* Examine the relationships between other types of products and thier sales numbers to determine whether or not they sell better than others.